Double Dragon (Neo Geo)

-is a 1995 fighting video game spin-off of the Double Dragon series developed and published by Technōs Japan.
-It is based on the 1994 film, which in turn was based on the original arcade game.
+commonly known as Double Dragon '95, is a 1995 fighting video game spin-off of the Double Dragon series developed and published by Technōs Japan.
+It is based on the 1994 film, which in turn was based on the video game series of the same name.
 It was originally released for the Neo Geo (in AES and MVS formats) and later released for the Neo Geo CD and PlayStation (the latter ported by Urban Plant).
+The game was also made available for PlayStation Network in Japan in 2011 and in North America in 2014.
 It was Technōs Japan's last Double Dragon game before the company went out of business, and the fourth and final Double Dragon game released in arcades.

 Gameplay

 The game plays like a conventional one-on-one fighting game.
 One of the unique aspects of Double Dragon is the lack of specific punch and kick buttons like other fighting games.
 Instead, there are four attack buttons of varying strength and speed, which can perform punches or kicks depending on the character's position.
 The player's character and his or her opponent have a super move meter called the "charge meter", overlaid over the character's health gauge.
 The less health the character has, the quicker it will fill up.
 "Charge moves" are usually performed by executing the command of a regular special move and pressing two attack buttons simultaneously at the end instead of just one.
 Other techniques available in the game include dashes, air guards, air throws, and down attacks (which allows characters to jump over and attack their opponent while they are momentarily unconscious on the ground).

 In single-player mode, the player competes against all 10 of the playable fighters, including a clone of their own character.
 After all 10 of the default fighters are defeated, the player will face Shuko's bodyguard Duke before challenging Shuko himself.
 In the console versions of the game, Duke and Shuko are both playable via a cheat code.